arktypeio/arktype/ark/type/README.md

 ArkType is a runtime validation library that parses optimized validators from familiar, type-safe syntax.

-It can be used to check external data like JSON payloads or form submissions at the boundaries of your code (similar to Zod or Yup).
+It can be used to check external data like JSON payloads or forms at the boundaries of your code (similar to Zod or Yup).

 <video
 autoPlay